 The ADC Review Project Team has been led by the Chair of English Dental Deans & COPDEND.
-To ensure a sufficient breath of knowledge and expertise across the dental healthcare system in running the project, the team consisted of a specialty consultant, a registered dental nurse, a registered therapist, educators, GDPs and academics.
-The project has also been supported by HEE programme and policy expertise.
+To ensure a sufficient breath of knowledge and expertise across the dental healthcare system in running the project, the team consisted of a Specialty Consultant, a Registered Dental Nurse, therapist, educators, GDPs and academics.
+The project has been supported by HEE programme and policy expertise.

-The project has involved consultation with patients, experts, dental professionals, trainees and employers to capture views and ensure coproduction.
-The project team actively mapped stakeholders to ensure that HEE built consensus across the oral healthcare system, developing support and recommendations for potential reforms, and informing a future decision-making process by HEE's Executive Team.
+The project has involved consultation with patients, experts, dental professionals, trainees and employers to capture views and ensure co-production.
+The project team actively mapped stakeholders to make sure that HEE built consensus across the oral healthcare system, developing support and recommendations for potential reforms, and informing a future decision-making process by HEE's Executive Team.

-The approach to the ADC Review has involved sharing current thinking and the evidence-base underpinning the case for reform as widely as possible; engaging with stakeholders to receive feedback and develop the proposals; and assessing the feasibility of such proposals from a variety of perspectives (e.g. educational, service, quality, economic, patient and legislative).
+The approach to the ADC Review has involved sharing current thinking around the evidencebase underpinning the need for reform as widely as possible; engaging with stakeholders to receive feedback and develop the proposals; and assessing the feasibility of such proposals from a variety of perspectives (e.g. educational, service, quality, economic, patient and legislative).